Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline: Experiments

 \textit{\textbf{With Predefined Storyline.}} Our model is also capable of generating stories with predefined storylines.
 Users can modify the generated storyline or offer a specific storyline to control the generation process, generating customized narrations.
 Table \ref{table:with_storyline} shows the results generated with the predefined storyline, demonstrating ideal performance in controllable accuracy and other aspects.

 \paragraph{General Domain Video Storytelling} To validate the effectiveness of our proposed VideoNarrator, we conduct experiments on the Video Storytelling dataset \cite{li2019video}, which covers a more general domain.
-We make minor adjustments to the dataset to fit the task setting of Synchronized Video Storytelling.
-Specifically, we apply the text length of the ground truth as the length requirement, and use the video topic as its relevant knowledge.
-The training prompt is similar to that presented in Figure \ref{fig:prompt}, while the system role is changed to ``You are an AI assistant that can understand videos'', the product information is replaced with the event topic, and the requirement for script labels has been removed.
-Additionally, the LLM model is replaced by LLaMA-2 \cite{touvron2023llama} for English generation.
 As shown in Table \ref{table:video_story}, our model surpasses the state-of-the-art results.
 This showcases its effectiveness in synchronized video storytelling across a broader domain.